-We have a confidential internal helpline and an external 'Speak-up' helpline that is available at all times in all the regions where we operate.
-We publicise the contact information to our colleagues and on our external website so concerns (including concerns around our tax affairs) can be reported anonymously.
-Our policies make it clear that we will protect anonymity, support and protect whistle-blowers, and any form of retaliation will not be tolerated.
+We operate a confidential internal helpline and an external 'Speak-up' helpline that is always available, in all the regions where we operate for individuals to raise concerns about breaches of the Code of Ethics.
+Our 'Speak-up' policy sets out how we will protect anonymity, support and protect whistleblowers and our zero-tolerance approach towards any form of retaliation.